thisMatter.comMoneyWills, Estates, and Trusts

 There have been exceptions to self-dealing that can be waived either by the settlor or by all the beneficiaries if they are provided a full disclosure of the proposed transaction.
 The court can also allow a transaction.
 UTC §802(i) allows the court to appoint a special fiduciary to render a decision about a proposed transaction.
 However, even when self-dealing is authorized the transaction must still be reasonable and fair.

-If the trustee transfers property that the beneficiaries want to retain, then the beneficiaries can generally undo the transaction, unless the property was sold to a subsequent bona fide purchaser who had no notice of the breach of trust.
+If the trustee transfers property that the beneficiaries want to retain, then the beneficiaries may undo the transaction, unless the property was sold to a subsequent bona fide purchaser who had no notice of the breach of trust.

-Furthermore, the costs of administration should be reasonable in relation to the trust property, the trust's purposes, and the trustee's skill.
+Furthermore, the costs of administration should be reasonable relative to the trust property, the trust's purposes, and the trustee's skill.
 UTC §805

 The law does allow some self-dealing for institutional trustees, such as banks and trust companies.
 For instance, a bank, acting as trustee, can also serve as the custodian for the trust funds.
 A corporate trustee can also combine separate trust accounts into a common trust fund or mutual fund for management, and the trustees are authorized to charge for reasonable compensation.

-When there is more than 1 beneficiary, the trustee has a duty to be impartial with respect to their interests in the trust (UTC §803).
-Note that this doesn’t mean equal treatment since the terms of the trust will probably not give all beneficiaries equal gifts.
-Impartiality only requires that any different treatment of beneficiaries be dependent on the trust document, their interests in the trust, or—if the trustee has discretion to distribute benefits according to the needs of the beneficiary—the beneficiaries needs.
+With more than 1 beneficiary, the trustee has a duty to be impartial to their interests in the trust (UTC §803).
+Note that this doesn't mean equal treatment since the terms of the trust will probably not give all beneficiaries equal gifts.
+Impartiality only requires that any different treatment of beneficiaries be dependent on the trust document, their interests in the trust, or — if the trustee has discretion to distribute benefits according to the needs of the beneficiary — the beneficiaries needs.
 When the trust document gives the trustee discretion to distribute income or principal based on the needs of the beneficiary, then good faith requires that the trustee inquire into the needs of each beneficiary so that the discretion can be exercised according to the terms of the trust.

 Duties at Inception of Trusteeship

-The Uniform Prudent Investor Act §4 lists the duties that the trustee should attend to when the trusteeship is assumed.
-The duties of an inter vivos trust is generally not as urgent when the trust is created by the settlor and when the trust first acquires property, but a trustee that succeeds the settlor or another trustee, or when a trustee assumes the trusteeship of a testamentary trust, then it would behoove the trustee—if the investment duties have not been delegated to professionals—to quickly review the assets of the trust and how they are invested and determine if the investments provide the best conformance to the trust's objectives and whether the investments provide the return/risk ratio under current market conditions.
+The Uniform Prudent Investor Act §4 lists the duties for the trustee when the trusteeship is assumed.
+The duties of an inter vivos trust is not as urgent when the trust is created by the settlor and when the trust first acquires property, but a trustee that succeeds the settlor or another trustee, or when a trustee assumes the trusteeship of a testamentary trust, then it would behoove the trustee — if the investment duties have not been delegated to professionals — to quickly review the assets of the trust and how they are invested and determine if the investments provide the best conformance to the trust's objectives and whether the investments provide the return/risk ratio under market conditions.
 If not, then the trustee should reallocate the assets in the portfolio to maximize the return/risk ratio.

 The trustee should also ascertain that the investments and the administration of the trust are in compliance with both the settlor's intent and with the applicable law.